Equivalence Checking of Sequential Quantum Circuits: Conclusion

 \section{Conclusion}

 This paper defines a Mealy machine-based framework and develops an algorithm for equivalence checking of sequential quantum circuits.
-However, the complexity of this algorithms is very high: $\mathcal{O}(2^{4m}(2^{2l_1}+2^{2l_2})^4)$ when applied to two circuits with $m$ input qubit variables and $l_1, l_2$ state qubit variables, respectively.
-So, an important issue for future research is to reduce this complexity.
-Another topic is to extend model checking techniques developed in \cite{YL14} for checking sequential quantum circuits.
-An even more interesting topic is to find \textit{quantum} algorithms for equivalence checking of quantum circuits so that the existing small quantum computers can be used in designing larger ones.
+To the best of our knowledge, it is the first algorithm for this purpose.
+The complexity of this algorithms is $\mathcal{O}(2^{3m+5l}(2^{3m}+2^{3l}))$ when applied to two circuits with $m$ input qubit variables and $l_1, l_2$ state qubit variables, respectively.
+Although the gap between it and the complexity of the best known algorithm for checking equivalence of classical sequential circuits is not very large (see Table \ref{table2}), there is still some possibility to improve our algorithm.
+So, an important issue for future research is to find more efficient algorithms for equivalence checking of sequential quantum circuits.

+It is widely believed that in the near future, only NISQ (Noisy Intermediate-Scale Quantum) devices are physically realisable and they will find real-world applications in such areas as quantum chemistry and many-body physics \cite{Pre18}.
+So, another interesting research topic is to develop algorithms for checking approximate equivalence between sequential quantum circuit and their noisy implementations.
+But the nature of this problem seems very different from the exact equivalence checking studied in this paper, as hinted by the results in \cite{Tze92} for probabilistic automata.

+Model checking has been successfully applied to verify some sophisticated properties of very large classical sequential circuits; see for example \cite{Bur94}.
+In the last fifteen years, model checking techniques have been extended for verification of quantum communication protocols \cite{Gay08} \cite{Dav12} \cite{Gay18}, quantum automata \cite{YL14} and quantum Markov chains \cite{YSG}.
+So, another interesting topic is to see how these quantum model checking techniques can be tuned for checking sequential quantum circuits.

+Up to now, all of the algorithms for checking equivalence of (both combinational and sequential) quantum circuits are classical (i.e. to be run on classical computers).
+An even more interesting topic is to find \textit{quantum} algorithms for equivalence checking of quantum circuits so that the existing small quantum computers can be used in designing larger and larger ones.